Maheep11/Coffee-Date-Invite-/README.md

 # Coffee Date Invitation Website

 This is a simple custom website that allows you to invite someone for a coffee date.
-It is built using Python (Flask/Django/Streamlit – specify which one you used).
+It is built using HTML.

 ---